God, Home, and

 The National Society Daughters of the American Revolution, founded in 1890 and headquartered in Washington, D.C., is a volunteer women's service organization dedicated to promoting patriotism, preserving American history, and securing America's future through better education for children.

-As the most inclusive lineal society in the country, DAR boasts 168,000 members in 3,000 chapters across the United States and internationally.
+As the most inclusive lineal society in the country, DAR boasts over 180,000 members in 3,000 chapters across the United States and internationally.

 Membership in the Society provides many opportunities to cherish our American heritage, to preserve family and local histories, to promote the celebration of our national holidays, to support our national defense, and to form friendships with others who share our love of God, Home, and Country.

 applicant for membership shall be no less than 18 years of age and

 shall prove lineal, blood line descent from an ancestor who, through

 military, civil, or patriotic service, aided in achieving American